 A trial of COPD patients showed that acupuncture (along with standard medication) helped reduce shortness of breath on exertion in patients with COPD.
 More research is necessary to assess acupuncture as a treatment option.

 Patients with COPD must take extra precautions when traveling by plane.
 High altitudes may worsen breathing problems and reduce blood oxygen.
 Air travel can almost always be managed.
 But additional pre-assessment medical testing, planning, and expense may be required.
 It is best to discuss the following with your physician before flight travel:

 - Time since the last episode of COPD symptoms

-Patients will need to arrange for some services in advance, such as in-flight oxygen or wheelchairs and they may need to notify the airline of certain medications, ventilators or continuous positive airway pressure (CPAP) machines.
-COPD patients may consider obtaining a frequent traveler’s medical card (FREMEC).
+Patients may need to arrange for some services in advance, such as in-flight oxygen or wheelchairs and they may need to notify the airline of certain medications, ventilators or continuous positive airway pressure (CPAP) machines.
+COPD patients may consider obtaining a frequent traveler's medical card (FREMEC).